Hattie Caraway: 1938

 In 1938, Caraway entered a tough fight for reelection, challenged by Representative John Little McClellan, who argued that a man could more effectively promote the state's interests using the slogan, "Arkansas Needs Another Man in the Senate!"
 With backing from government employees, women's groups, and unions, Caraway won a narrow victory in the primary and took the general election with 89.4 percent of the vote over the Republican C. D. Atkinson of Fayetteville in Washington County.
-In doing so, she became not only the first woman to be elected to the Senate, but also the first to be re-elected.
+In doing so, she became not only the first woman to be elected to the Senate, but also the first to be reelected.

 1944

 In her bid for reelection in 1944, Caraway placed a poor fourth in the Democratic primary and lost to freshman U.S. Representative J. William Fulbright of Arkansas's 3rd congressional district.
 He was the young, dynamic former president of the University of Arkansas at Fayetteville who had already gained a national reputation.
 To claim the seat, Fulbright defeated sitting Governor Homer Martin Adkins and then the Republican Victor Wade of Batesville.
 The lack of visibility with her constituents may have been the primary reason that Caraway lost the 1944 nomination.